carlamariabotha/odin-recipes/README.md

 -git add file name> will put it in the staging area -git log
--git commit -m "the message you want to save with the commit"
+-git commit -m "the message you want to save with the commit" then way at the end you say
+-git push origin main